panoptical/CC3-to-Foundry-Wall-Export/README.md

 3. Q. This is really helpful?
 Can I give you money?
-   A. This work is completely free, but if you'd like to buy me a coffee, you can do so here: https://ko-fi.com/nealzupancic
+   A. This work is completely free, but if you'd like to buy me a coffee, you can do so here: https://ko-fi.com/nealzupancic You can also sign up for one of my online RPGs at [StartPlaying.games](https://startplaying.games/gm/ninesides)

+Credits

+Thanks to [Profantasy](https://www.profantasy.com/) for making CC3 - a lovely mapmaking suite.
+Thanks to Remy Monsen for his [tutorials](https://rpgmaps.profantasy.com/xp-tutorials/) on writing addons for CC3.

+File output functions for Windows were created with the help of GitHub Copilot.